The wait is finally over…

 - Ball python enjoys small spaces so make sure you provide a few cozy hiding spots.
 Snakes spend a lot of their time in hiding.

 - Keep your ball python stress free because they get stressed easily.

-- Information is never too much.
-Do more research on the husbandry of care of ball pythons by buying good books.
+- You can never have too much information.
+Do more research on the husbandry and care of ball pythons by buying good books.